mdai/ml-lessons/running_on_gcp.md

 ## Using Deep Learning Image for Google Cloud Engine

-The Deep Learning images are VMs with pre-installed deep learning frameworks, including TensorFlow, Keras, PyTorch, etc. You can read more [here.](https://blog.kovalevskyi.com/deep-learning-images-for-google-cloud-engine-the-definitive-guide-bc74f5fb02bc)
+The Deep Learning images are VMs with pre-installed deep learning frameworks, including TensorFlow, Keras, PyTorch, and core deep learing python packages.
+It also includes Jupyter environments for prototyping.
+You can choose either CPU or GPU images.
+For training, GPU images are recommended.

+You can read more [here.](https://blog.kovalevskyi.com/deep-learning-images-for-google-cloud-engine-the-definitive-guide-bc74f5fb02bc)

 Before you start, you should have [GCP gcloud CLI installed on your local machine.](https://cloud.google.com/sdk/)